Frontline Spot On Dog 10% w/v Spot On Solution

 Fleas from pets often infest the animal's basket, bedding and regular resting areas such as carpets and soft furnishings which should be treated, in case of massive infestation and at the beginning of the control measures, with a suitable insecticide and vacuumed regularly.

 When treating infestations of lice, all in-contact dogs should be treated with an appropriate product at the same time.

 Laboratory studies using fipronil have not shown any teratogenic or embryotoxic effect.
 The safety of the product was demonstrated in breeding, pregnant and lactating bitches treated with multiple consecutive doses with up to 3 times the maximum recommended dose.
-FRONTLINE Spot-On Dog can be used in breeding, pregnant and lactating bitches.
+FRONTLINE Spot-On Dog can be used during pregnancy and lactation.

-No adverse effects were seen in 8-week old puppies, growing dogs and dogs weighing about 2 kg treated once at five times the recommended dose.
+No adverse effects were observed in target animal safety studies in 8-week old puppies, growing dogs and dogs weighing about 2 kg treated once at five times the recommended dose.
 The risk of adverse effects may increase when overdosing, so animals should always be treated with the correct pipette size according to bodyweight.
 Safety data are not available for use of the product in animals less than 8 weeks of age.

 After the topical application of FRONTLINE Spot-On Dog, the product will spread from the site of treatment to cover the entire surface of the animal within 24 hours.
 After application, absorption of fipronil through the skin is slight.

 No known incompatibilities exist for the use of other insecticides or flea control products concurrently with FRONTLINE Spot-On Dog.